muhsinmk/react-like-counter/README.md

 ### Like Counter App

-- Like Counter App Using HTML, SCSS & React.
+- Like Counter App Using HTML, SCSS & React

 ![react-like-counter](/like-counter.png)